OWASP/www-project-top-10-for-large-language-model-applications/1_1_vulns/SupplyChainVulnerabilities.md

 4. An attacker poisons a publicly available pre-trained model specializing in economic analysis and social research to create a back door that generates misinformation and fake news.
 They deploy it on a model marketplace (e.g., Hugging Face) for victims to use.
 5. An attacker poisons publicly available datasets to help create a back door when fine-tuning models.
 The back door subtly favors certain companies in different markets.
 6. A compromised employee of a supplier (outsourcing developer, hosting company, etc.) exfiltrates data, model, or code stealing IP.
-7. An LLM operator changes its T&Cs and Privacy Policy to require an explicit opt-out from using application data for model training, leading to memorization of sensitive data.
+7. An LLM operator changes its T&Cs and Privacy Policy to require an explicit opt out from using application data for model training, leading to the memorization of sensitive data.

 **Reference Links:**